 - Remove bone and butterfly a fresh leg of lamb or have the butcher do it for you.

 - Grill over the flame for 5 minutes per side then over indirect heat.
-Turn and baste with marinade frequently, about 30 to 35 minutes until browned and done to your taste (an internal temperature of 125 to 130 ° for medium rare).
-Slice and serve hot.
+Turn and baste with marinade frequently, about 30 to 35 minutes until browned and done to your taste (an internal temperature of 140-145° for medium rare, 150° for medium).

 Until next time, happy eating.